ZIP Code 34105 in Naples, FL

 Schools in ZIP Code 34105

 ZIP Code 34105 is in the Collier County School District, which serves grades Pre-Kindergarten thru 12th.
-There are 1 public school(s) in this ZIP Code, and we have located 3 private school(s).
+There are 1 public schools and 1 private school(s) in this ZIP Code.
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Poinciana Elementary School 2825 Airport Rd N